deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 ## Learning Objectives

 You will learn:

 * What literate programming is and why it's important
 * How to use R Markdown for literate programming
-* What the tidyverse is
+* What the "tidyverse" is
 * What data "wrangling" is
 * Packages and functions used to tidy and wrangle data in R
 * How to tidy and wrangle data with R

 ## Reproducibility